 Flash cards are an age-old method for improving students’ abilities to recall information and understand concepts.
-There’s a reason flash cards are just as popular today as they ever were — they do their job, and they do it well.
+There’s a reason flash card are just as popular today as they ever were — they do their job, and they do it well.
 Teachers often use this technique when introducing a new topic, while many students use it as a go-to method when studying for exams and assessments.
 When helping your children study at home, flash cards can become your best friend and favorite tool.
 Let’s take a closer look at how flash cards actually help your children learn and how you can use this classic technique.

 Why Do Flash Cards Work?